nsotiriou88/Quant_Finance_Projects/README.md

     In this project, we'll do NLP Analysis on 10-k financial statements to generate an alpha factor.
 For the dataset, we'll be using the end of day from Quotemedia and Loughran-McDonald sentiment word lists.

-6. **coming**
+6. **Sentiment Analysis with Neural Networks**

-    In this project, we'll build your own deep learning model to classify the sentiment of messages from StockTwits, a social network for investors and traders.
+    In this project, we'll build our own deep learning model to classify the sentiment of messages from StockTwits, a social network for investors and traders.
 Our model will be able to predict if any particular message is positive or negative.
 From this, we'll be able to generate a signal of the public sentiment for various ticker symbols.

+7. **Combining Signals for Enhanced Alpha**

+    In this project, we'll combine signals on a random forest for enhanced alpha.
+While implementing this, we'll have to solve the problem of overlapping samples.
+For the dataset, we'll be using the end of day from Quotemedia and sector data from Sharadar.

-7. **coming**
+8. **coming**

     coming.